0b10011/oxiplate/CONTRIBUTING.md

 2. [Fork this repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo) and clone it to your machine
 3. Run `cargo test` in the root directory of the project to download [the dependencies](./Cargo.toml) and run [the tests](./tests/)

+## General development

+`cargo dev` will watch the files for changes and run various lint tools and tests automatically.

 ## File organization

 - [`/docs/`](./docs/) is the source for https://0b10011.io/oxiplate/